 How Does INE for Windows Work?

 INE for Windows runs on your system, and when activated, intercepts network communications between the chosen application on your system and the network.

 This allows your LAN network to behave like a Wide Area Network, Wireless, GPRS, 3G, Satellite, or other non-LAN network with very different parameters.
 So now when you run your chosen application it’s just like running it in the target network environment.

-In all cases, exceptions can be specified to allow network traffic to and from some systems and for some applications to bypass the network emulation controls completely.
-On a desktop system, for example, this would allow access to emails etc to be unimpaired.
+Exceptions can be specified to allow network traffic to and from some systems and for some applications to bypass the network emulation controls completely, for example email.

 Looking for a 2-Port inline Network Emulator?